mattwach/light_bulb_changer/README.md

 ![Board Top](images/wiring_top.jpg)

 Of course, you can build the board any way you want.
-Just keep in mind that if you choose to use the 3D printed control box it is sized to house a PCB that is 30mm x 51mm.
+Just keep in mind that the 3D printed control box is sized to house a PCB that is 30mm x 51mm.
 This size could (technically) be changed in the `3d_print/motor_controller_pcb.scad` file by someone who is willing to do some OpenSCAD work.
-For everyone else, I suggest keeping that size limit in mind.

 ## Step 5: 3D Print Control Box and Motor Carriage

-Let's assume for this step that you are going to print these parts.

 There are two directories of interest.

+The one named `stl/` contains already-rendered parts.

-One is the `openscad/` directory.
-If you just want the parts, you can ignore this directory.
+The other one is named `openscad/`.
+If you just want the parts, _you can ignore this directory_.
 If you want to customize the parts, you'll need the (free) OpenSCAD software.
 The main files of interest are `openscad/control_box_assembly.scad` and `openscad/motor_assembly.scad`.
 Scroll to the bottom of each file and note the comments.

-There is also an `stl/` directory that contains already-rendered parts.
 Here is a inventory of each part:

 Starting with the control box, we have a threaded interface to the light